 Mood disorders are one of the most common mental illnesses in the United States.
 According to The National Alliance on Mental Illness (NAMI), nearly 7% of U.S. adults, or about 21 million.

-That’s just the U.S. There’s an estimated 46 million people around the world, according to Mental Health world data!
+That’s just the U.S. There are an estimated 46 million people around the world, according to Mental Health World data!

 Here are some examples of bipolar disorder symptoms.